Testing connection with a wearable

 You can also read about comparison of Sleep as Android algorithms and Sleep lab results on our blog here.

-Battery saving mode currently resumes full tracking before the smart wake up period in order to find the best moment for your wake up, so the tracking uses up just a fraction of the battery consumption for the whole night.
-If the battery would drop under your defined stand-by threshold (default: 10%) the battery saving mode will re-occur.
+Battery saving mode currently resumes full tracking before the Smart Wakeup period to find the best time for you to wake up so that tracking uses only a fraction of the battery consumption for the entire night.
+When the battery drops below your defined standby threshold (default: 10%), the battery saver mode will resume.

 This depends on several factors.
 The general rule is to not allow the pet to move your phone, ideally only your movements should move the device.
 So in this case it’s best to place Your device either under the pillow or to have an armband or smartwatch/smartband.
 If your pet is a calm one, it may just work.
 However, if your pet is used to jump in and out of bed several times a night, the sleep tracking will most probably register these events as light sleep occurrences.